-All credentials issued by the Michigan Certification Board for Addiction Professionals expire either one (1) or two (2) years from the date of certification.
+All credentials issued by the Michigan Certification Board for Addiction Professionals expire either one (1), two (2), or three (3) years from the date of certification.
 Individuals must complete the continuing education prior to renewal.
 Education must be from an approved source and related to the performance domains of the credential that he/she is renewing.
-Individuals who are renewing must complete forty (40) contact hours of continuing education when holding a two (2) year certification and twenty (20) contact hours of continuing education when holding a one (1) year certification, since the beginning of your previous certification period.
+Individuals who are renewing must complete sixty (60) contact hours of continuing education when holding a three (3) year certification, forty (40) contact hours of continuing education when holding a two (2) year certification and twenty (20) contact hours of continuing education when holding a one (1) year certification.

 MCBAP approved Home Study Education training can be applied to 100% of the required hours for continuing education.

 CCS-M and CCS: Individuals renewing the CCS certification must submit six (6) contact hours relevant to the Clinical Supervision Performance Domains.
 These 6 contact hours are included in the total number of education training hours required for renewal of the CAADC or CADC or CADC-M or CCJP.

 Note: It is your responsibility to apply for renewal.